 Who offers a non-qualified mortgage loan?

 Even though non-qualified mortgages are offered at fewer institutions than traditional mortgage loans, there are still several options that allow you to shop around for a good lender.

 - Credit unions: You don’t usually have to be a credit union member to take out a loan.
 However, you might have to meet additional qualifications like living, working, or attend a house of worship within a certain radius of the credit union.
 Credit unions have the benefit of typically having lower interest rates, though their credit score requirements can be higher than other mortgage lenders.

 - Bad credit mortgage lenders: Some lenders work specifically with those who have lower credit scores.
 These lenders will have lower credit score requirements but sometimes higher interest rates.
 However, they are a good option if you have a less-than-average credit score.

 - Private mortgage lenders: Several private mortgage lenders offer non-QM loans, each with its own requirements.
 A simple Google search can find you several different options to find one that you meet the requirements for.

 Non-QM loans are perfect for those who want to buy their first home, second home, or even an investment property but don’t meet a QM loan’s strict requirements.
 Though there are some downsides, the pros outweigh the cons, making a non-qualified mortgage loan a viable option for those with alternative incomes.

-If you are ready to purchase a home and think that a non-qualifying mortgage is a good option for you, reach out to the experts at Hero Home Programs.
+If you are ready to purchase a home and think that a non-qualifying mortgage is a good option for you, reach out to the experts at Hero Home Programs™ by requesting a consultation online.
 Their partnership with local vendors and national lenders makes finding your home buying partners easier than ever before.